ZRSaimun/Learning-Laravel-PHP-web-framework/README.md.txt

 # user type restriction
 # admin feature restriction for employee.
 # session
-# admin can manage employee(edit delete)
+# admin can manage employee
 # employee can only view lists
-# validation added using request